Why do you need an audio interface? Can you find a cheap, portable, and good audio interface? Our article will give you

-5. PreSonus AUDIOBOX ITWO

 PreSonus Audiobox iTwo is the newly developed model of 22VSL.
-I cannot find a significant difference between those models except the price (Itwo is a few bucks cheaper).
+I cannot find a significant difference between those models except the price (iTwo is a few bucks cheaper).
 But both equally cheap audio interface.

 Like Scarlett 2i2, Audiobox iTwo is a simple two input/output interface with USB connectivity.
 It is also cheaper than 2i2 and also offers MIDI I/O to connect your keyboard or controller.
 Audiobox iTwo has the headphone jack to the front part which makes it more comfortable than 22VSL where you had to search, and “blind” plug it to the back of the device.

 It has a good quality build, metal housing, and it weighs less than two pounds for easy transportation outside of your studio.
 Audiobox iTwo can also be connected with the iPad and work with Studio One Artist, a DAW software that is included in the package.

 This light and extremely portable USB audio interface is an excellent choice for any musician on the move.

-**Second pass:** Why do you need an audio interface?
-Can you find a cheap, portable, and good audio interface?
-Our article will give you